King-Darius/FreeCrafter/docs/status/roadmap-progress.md

 ### Upcoming Gaps

-* Phases 2–4 still need the full inference engine, tool state machines, and the richer toolset outlined in the roadmap.
-The current implementations are prototypes that should be expanded with snapping databases, typed overrides, and additional drawing/modify tools.
+* Phases 3–4 still need the expanded drawing and modification tools outlined in the roadmap (arcs, follow-me, push/pull pre-pick, etc.).
 * Later phases (object management, advanced modeling, file I/O, performance, polish, QA) remain untouched in code and should be treated as open backlog items despite the UI placeholders.